Bears-R-Us/arkouda/training/SYMBOL_TABLE_ENTRY_CREATION.md

 ### Adding Properties
 In addition to its inherited properties, your new Symbol Table entry will need to define properties specific to itself.
 In most cases, these will be `SymEntry` objects contained within this entry.

 Let's look at an example where we have 2 `SymEntry` objects as properties.
 The first will be an array of strings and the other an array of integers.
-First, we need to highlight a few assumptions:
+For our example, we will make the following assumptions:

-- The `SymEntry` containing a strings array is our main data
+- The `SymEntry` containing a strings array is our main data.
 - The `SymEntry` containing an integer array contains the index of the midpoint of each string.

 Now let's build out the class, starting with properties.
 Based on our assumptions, `GenSymEntry` is going to be our parent.